 And we commit to our social personas.
 We do things like practicing selfie faces, and planning Instagram posts.
 We use well thought out filters and make mental notes of well-performing hashtags.
 We remove pictures that get less than 10 likes and we unfollow accounts who don’t follow us back.

 And then we chase it, the next high, the next like, the next follow, the next friend request and comment.
 We pursue perfection.
-But in this pursuit of perfection our generation has lost its authenticity and individualism.
+But in this pursuit of perfection, our generation has lost its authenticity and individualism.
 We’ve become okay with being just like someone else.
-We’ve become a generation that doesn’t want friends we followers.
+We’ve become a generation that doesn’t want friends, we followers.
 We don’t want experiences we want photos.
 And we don’t want lives we want social media accounts.

 We chase the perfect lives of others instead of appreciating what’s right in front of us.
-We capture moments and then we advertise it as if that’s our life.
+We capture moments and then we advertise that as if that’s our life.
 We try to appear as #flawless as possible.
 And in the midst of it all, we forget that half of it’s not real, it’s constructed and staged.

-By definition perfection is being so good that it could not be made any better.
+By definition, perfection is being so good that it could not be made any better.
 You’re a person and not a robot so perfection will be never be attained.
 Your life is your own and the only reaction that matters is yours – so like it and love it, but go ahead and live a life that’s real.